albop/dbe_archive/linear_regression.md

 - <!-- .element class="fragment" data-fragment-index="4" --> How confident am I in these estimates ?
   - I could have gotten a completely different one...
-  - clearly, the bigger $N$, the more confident...
+  - clearly, the bigger $N$, the more confident I am...

 </div>